Seth C. Hawkins, MD, FACEP, FAEMS, MFAWM, MFAEG

 Organizational Staff and Resources

 Multiple personnel throughout all the participating agencies are available to assist with the Externs and assure their month is productive, safe and meaningful.
 In particular, the Graduate Medical Education Office (GME) at Carolinas HealthCare System-Blue Ridge facilitates the logistics of graduate medical education and student/resident credentialing.
-Burke County Search and Rescue, Burke County Rescue Squad, and Burke County law enforcement officers on specialty teams such as tactical and dive teams all contribute to the learning experience as staff and instructors.
+North Carolina State Park, National Park Service, and US Forest Service rangers, mountain rescue team members, and law enforcement officers on specialty teams such as tactical and dive teams all contribute to the learning experience as staff and instructors.

 Other outside agencies have served as staff and resources for the Externship as well.
 These include: